chihyi-lin/QA-Chatbot/README.md

-# FAQ Chatbot for an online learning platform - built with LangChain and Google's Vertex AI Model (text-bison-001)
+# FAQ Chatbot for an Online Learning Platform - Built With LangChain and Google's Vertex AI Model (text-bison-001)

 This is a prototype FAQ Chatbot that answers customers' questions for an online learning platform named Codebasics.